t0pd4wn/loco.sh/README.md

 .
 └── src
 	└── actions # store actions scripts
-		├── install.sh # install packages and dotfiles, based on a profile ├── remove.sh  # remove packages and dotfiles, based on an installed instance └── update.sh # update packages and dotfiles, based on a profile
+		├── install.sh # install packages, dotfiles, backgrounds and themes, based on a profile ├── install_sys.sh  # install packages and dotfiles, based on an installed instance ├── remove.sh  # remove everything, based on an installed instance └── update.sh # update everythin, based on a profile
 ```

 ### Add an action